-Owen Hart was the youngest of twelve children to Stu and Helen Hart.
+Owen was the youngest of twelve children to Stu and Helen Hart.
 He was an amateur wrestler in high school, where he also met his future wife, Martha.
-Naturally, he followed the path of his other brothers into professional wrestling, and trained in the ‘Dungeon’ at Hart House, debuting on May 30, 1986 in Stampede Wrestling.
+Naturally, he followed the path of his other brothers into professional wrestling, and trained in the ‘Dungeon’ at Hart House, debuting on May 30, 1986 for Stu’s Stampede Wrestling.
 A natural talent who could perform amazing aerial moves, Owen was named Rookie of the Year in 1987 by Pro Wrestling Illustrated magazine.

-Hart worked more matches for New Japan, and competed against the likes of Liger, Keiji Mutoh and Negro Casas, as well as Pegasus Kid (Chris Benoit).
-He returned to England and wrestled Marty Jones for the World Mid-Heavyweight championship as “Cowboy” Owen Hart.
-He also worked several television matches for World Championship Wrestling in March/April against preliminary wrestlers, but a deal was never struck.
-Working as The Blue Blazer, he dropped a mask versus mask match to El Canek in Naucalpan, Mexico on May 29, 1991.
+During this time, he returned to New Japan, and competed against the likes of Liger, Keiji Mutoh and Negro Casas, as well as Pegasus Kid (Chris Benoit).
+In England he wrestled Marty Jones for the World Mid-Heavyweight championship as “Cowboy” Owen Hart.
+Very briefly, he appeared in World Championship Wrestling in March and April working televised matches against preliminary talent, but a deal was never struck.
+As “The Blue Blazer,” he dropped a mask versus mask match to El Canek in Naucalpan, Mexico on May 29, 1991.

-In October 1991, Owen re-signed with the World Wrestling Federation and was put into a tag team with his brother-in-law, Jim Neidhart.
-(Previously, Neidhart had teamed with Owen’s brother Bret as the Hart Foundation; as a result, this team was called “The New Foundation.”)
+In October 1991, Owen re-signed with the World Wrestling Federation and was put into a tag team with his brother-in-law, Jim Neidhart (The New Foundation).
 They defeated The Orient Express at the Royal Rumble on January 19, 1992, only for Neidhart to be fired soon after for an indiscretion.
-After another brief singles run, Owen was put in another team with Koko B. Ware (High Energy), but only had one high-profile match – against The Headshrinkers in a losing effort at the 1992 Survivor Series – before that team was also wound up.
+Owen was put in another team with Koko B. Ware (High Energy), but only had one high-profile match – against The Headshrinkers in a losing effort at the 1992 Survivor Series – before that team was also wound up.

 Repackaged as “The Rocket,” Owen defeated Skinner in a short match at Wrestlemania VIII.
 After Bret won the 1993 King of the Ring and was assaulted afterwards by Jerry Lawler, Owen became involved in their feud.
 He traveled to Memphis with Bret and Vince McMahon for Lawler’s United States Wrestling Association as heels.
-He became USWA Unified World Heavyweight Champion when he defeated Papa Shango on June 21, 1993 and held it until July 5, when he was beaten by Lawler.
-Owen suffered a knee injury in the summer and was out of action until around the 1993 Survivor Series.
+He became USWA Unified World Heavyweight Champion when he defeated Papa Shango on June 21, and held it until July 5, when he was beaten by Lawler.
+Owen suffered a knee injury in the summer and was out of action until just before the 1993 Survivor Series.